Handling sensitive information is now one of the most critical responsibilities faced by the modern insurance agency.

 **Do not confuse these with agency security processes detailed in this document prior to this section.

 ACT would like to thank our Security Issues work group who provided the input and guidance to make this Cyber Guide 2.0 a reality, and especially our work group Chairs, Steve Aronson and George Robertson.
-We'd also like to share a special 'thank you' to those whose dedicated input helped shape this version: Bill Larson, Erin Odell, Jerry Fox, Joe Doherty, Kathleen Weinheimer, Paul Peeples, Rachel Tuller, and Wes Bissett.
+We'd also like to share a special 'thank you' to those whose dedicated input helped shape this version: Bill Larson, Erin Odell, Jerry Fox, Judi Newman, Kathleen Weinheimer, Paul Peeples, Rachel Tuller, and Wes Bissett.